 Note: This document references views and actions that are only available to Echo Administrators

-- Individual Assignment Scores: In most cases, individual assignment data from Echo will not be synced with your SIS.
+- Individual Assignment Scores: While it is possible to enable a grade passback structure to automatically keep the SIS up to date, there are some limitations.
+In most cases, individual assignment data from Echo will not be synced with your SIS.
 The nature of the Multi-Outcome Scoring gradebook in Echo does not have an equivalent in most SISs.
-Only the current/final grade will be transferred to the SIS.
+Only the current/final course grade will be transferred to the SIS.

-- Master/Derivative Course: Many schools who want to take full advantage of Echo’s master and derivative course functionality may not wish to automatically generate courses based on the SIS course list.
-Users may want to have more flexibility than that approached would allow.
+- Base/Derivative Course: In most cases, an SIS sync with Echo will create the expected base and derivative course structure.
+At the same time, more creative implementations of the base and derivative may not be possible in an automated sync.
+Many schools who want to take full advantage of Echo’s Base and derivative course functionality may not wish to automatically generate courses based on the SIS course list.
+Users may want to have more flexibility than that approached would allow...

 Option Two: Using .csv Files